williamsu96/ie3alexateam2017/README.md

 # Alexa Magic Mirror

 This is a web app that responds to calls made to the corresponding Alexa app.
 It is meant to be run on a raspberry pi using the chromium browser in fullscreen.
-We put a screen behind a mirror
+We glued a monitor display behind a mirror.

 ## Getting Started